 I won't want to say how a man from Pomona took me to see Jesus Christ Superstar because I love that rock opera, how we arrived early so we walked the grounds surrounding the theater, how he pulled me behind some bushes and propped my body against a large green unit.
 I imagine the metal box had something to do with electricity.
 Against its dangerous hum, I let him push into me.

 I won't tell the part either, where this whole story is about neglect, about leaving my body to the point I no longer exist.

 I dated the man from Pomona for nine months.
 He accused me of sleeping with random men behind his back, accused me of sleeping with his best friend, accused me of giving head to a man at a nightclub when I went to the bathroom, accused me of being a slut.
 I wouldn't do that kind of thing to him, yet I had done that kind of thing before him: gone home with random men, one I met at a Coffee Bean, another from a noodle house, one from Borders Books.
 My mother's body, a map in my mind.
 It hurt so much to acknowledge the truth of it.
-I had been that girl, so I'd always be that girl.
+I had been that girl.
+Wouldn't I always be that girl?
 His accusations rang in my ears.
-It became necessary to bring the pain I felt to the surface, to take a phone receiver or the heel of my shoe or even my own fists to my thighs, pain erupting in pleasure, the bruises, a sign my body was struggling to heal.
+It became necessary to bring the pain I felt to the surface, to take a phone receiver or the heel of my shoe or even my own fists to my thighs, pain erupting in pleasure, the bruises, a beautiful sign, my body was healing.